 The purpose of the marketing analysis is to assure that the team has considered all important factors prior to developing the proposed marketing plan.
 The marketing analysis process identifies the target audience and barriers to technology adoption and assists the team in selecting promotional tools suitable for overcoming or addressing these barriers.
-Completion of the marketing analysis, begun on an individual basis during pre-meeting preparations, is the first step in planning at the initial team meeting.
+Development of the marketing analysis, begun on an individual basis during pre-meeting preparations, is the first step of the initial team meeting.